Explore the latest books of this year!

 • Ava Comes Home

 A gripping narrative unfolds around a devastating secret that has been hidden for self-preservation.
-When this secret is revealed, it alters the lives of all those connected to it, leading to profound consequences.
-The story explores themes of shame and the impact of truth on relationships, showcasing the emotional turmoil experienced by the characters as they confront their pasts.
+When this secret is unexpectedly revealed, it transforms the lives of all those connected to it.
+The story delves into themes of shame and the profound impact of truth on relationships, showcasing the emotional turmoil and consequences faced by the characters involved.

 Ava Comes Home